-Sarah (the MiCD teacher) and Theresa (the MoCD/MD/SCD teacher) noted that their students became friends with some of the students from the other classes because of the interactions during the unit, and they did not think that this would have happened without carrying out the activities of the accessibility unit.
+Sarah and Theresa noted that their students became friends with some of the students from the other classes because of the interaction during the unit, and they did not think that this would have happened without carrying out the activities of the accessibility unit.
 Though observational data cannot verify the development of friendship, it did indicate that students from different classes were often excited to see each other.

-Theresa noted that one of the reasons that her students really enjoyed collaborating with Charlene's (the LD/ED teacher) and Sarah's students was because they usually don't get to do so:
+Theresa noted that one of the reasons that her students really enjoyed collaborating with Charlene's and Sarah's students was because they usually don't get to do so:

 Well, usually they are just by themselves in my room in a self-contained classroom, and during this [the PBL unit] they got to go out into another classroom and be with a lot of other students, and they enjoyed doing that.
-And, in years past, when they weren't doing a PBL unit they didn't have another class to work with.
+And in years past when they weren't doing a PBL unit they didn't have another class to work with.

-Charlene and Sarah noted that their students showed caring and compassion for the students from the other classes.
+Charlene and Sarah noted that through their collaboration with other students, their students showed caring and compassion for the students from the other classes.
 Sarah said: